By Gaby Dufresne-Cyr, CBT-FLE

 It’s too easy to go back to luring when dogs don’t respond to the cue, and with time, the lures lose their efficacy, and behaviour deteriorates.
 The third problem is found within the definition.
 The word tempt means to present a desirable stimulus (primary need) to someone (or an animal) but not give it to them in the hopes they exhibit the desired behaviour.
 The animal might not exhibit the desirable behaviour; thus, the trainer will repeat the lure sequence.

 Problem number four is, to me, the most compelling reason why I don’t use lures.
 Exotic animals can kill us if we bribe them, and in my practice, if I cannot use a technique with all animal species, then I’m not using it with our dogs.
 Lure trainers argue dogs are not exotic so we can lure them, it’s easier.
 It might seem easier (that is totally debatable) or faster, but I prefer to take my time and teach animals how to problem-solve and think for themselves, and that includes dogs.

 Dog Social-Cognitive Learning Theory

 If you think social-cognitive learning is just about imitation, then you do not understand social learning.
-Learning to learn is the foundation of social-cognitive learning theory, and let me tell you when you learn how to use the theory, your animal will present you with behaviours you never thought were possible.
+Learning to learn is the foundation of social-cognitive learning theory, and let me tell you, when you learn how to use the theory, your animal will present you with behaviours you never thought possible.

 Social learning is easier and faster than luring, but to see the process, dog trainers must allow new ideas to take root.
 The same applies to exotic animals.
 Wolves that learn how to learn will offer new behaviours faster, their behaviours will be more reliable, and the outcome will be a deepened bond.
-Finally, social learning requires A1 capturing and shaping skills, which when compared to luring might take a tad longer, but in the end, the animal will outperform a lure trained dog.
+Finally, social learning requires A1 capturing and shaping skills, which, when compared to luring, might take a tad longer, but in the end, the animal will outperform a lure-trained dog.